RapidLzj/Scheduler/manual/Scheduler.plan.md

 ### check

-Check file header info, from `files.xxx.lst` to `/tel/obsed/runcode/check.xxx.lst`.
+Check file header info, from `files.xxx.lst` to `/tel/obsed/runcode/check.xxx.lst`, and `tel/obsed/runcode/obsed.xxx.lst`.

 ##### param
-+ tel: string, telescope brief
++ `tel`: string, telescope brief
-+ runcode: string, yyyymm
++ `runcode`: string, yyyymm
-+ day: 4-digit mjd of the night
++ `day`: 4-digit mjd of the night

 ### collect

-Collect file info from daily check list and generate obsed list.
+Collect file info from daily check list and generate daily obsed list.

 ##### param
-+ tel: string, telescope brief
++ `tel`: string, telescope brief
-+ runcode: string, yyyymm
++ `runcode`: string, yyyymm
++ `day`: 4-digit mjd of the night

+*Divide check and collect into 2 steps, so we can `check` on server and then `collect` in any machine without fits.
+If we altered plan or mode, we do not need to scan fits again.*

 ### headerinfo

 Extract info from fits file header, use this to adapt to different telescope.

 ##### param
-+ filename: full filename
++ `filename`: full filename
-+ return: dict of file header info: filename, filesn, image/object type, object, filter, exposure time, ra (deg), dec (deg)
++ `return`: instance of file header info: filename, filesn, image/object type, object, filter, exposure time, ra (deg), dec (deg)

+### footprint

+Plot footprint map from obsed data, on a mollweide projected sky.

+##### param
++ `tel`: telescope, must provide
++ `outfile`: specified output figure filename, if not specified, use current time as filename, and use eps format
++ `runcode`: optional, if specified, only draw this run, else draw all
++ `day`: optional, if provided, only draw this day.
+If without runcode, this is ommitted
++ `plancode`: specified which plan to be drawn, if not, all plan
++ `colors`: optional, a dict of runcode to color, else use system color

 ### planner

 Make plan of each day.

 ##### param
-+ tel: string, telescope brief
++ `tel`: string, telescope brief
-+ runcode, string, yyyymm
++ `runcode`, string, yyyymm
-+ day: 4-digit mjd
++ `day`: 4-digit mjd

 1. Load all blocks and fields
 2. Load finished fields